varigence/docs/bimlflex/user-guide/data-vault-standards.md

 ### Reference Tables

 Reference Tables Reference tables are a logical collection of code and description lookup structures.
 They utilize natural business keys, and are constructed from standard Hub, Link, and Satellite entities.
 Resolution occurs through queries at run time.
 They do not house nor require foreign keys.
 In general, the codes (natural keys) are found housed in the Satellites as they typically describe other keys or other relationships.

 ### Point in Time

 Point in Time and Bridge Tables Point in time table is a System Driven Satellite.
 It is comprised of primary key values and business key values from a single Hub, and that Hubs’ surrounding Satellites.
 It may also be comprised of a single Link and that Links’ surrounding Satellites.
 It is a snapshot table populated with snapshot-based records of keys and key structures.
 It provides equal-join capacities to view based Dimensions and view based Facts.
 It is built for performance of the queries in getting data out of the Raw Data Vault.
 They are based on the principles of Join Indexes as written by Teradata, only the point-in-time structures can be implemented on ANY platform.
 Because Point-in-Time tables live within the Information Mart logical construct they can also house computed fields, and / or additional temporality (such as begin and end dates that have been computed for business purposes).
 The Bridge Table is a combination of primary keys and business keys spread across multiple Hubs and Links.
 They can be thought of as “base level Fact Tables”.
 They provide a snapshot of key structures and are generally not temporal in nature.
 That said, because Bridge Tables live within the Information Mart logical construct, they can also house computed fields, and / or temporality.

 ### Bridge

-Sequence ID Date Stamps Load Date Time Stamps Occurrence Numbers Sub Sequence Hash Keys L, LINK, LNK STG SAL, SALNK, SLNK B, BRDG, BRG BL, BLNK, BLINK V VF, VFCT D, DIM SQN, SEQ DS, DT LDTS, LDDTS, LDTM OCC, OCNUM, ONUM SSQN, SSQ, SUBSQN HK, HashKey, HKEY Entity Type Prefix or Suffix Hub H, HUB, HB Satellite S, SAT Hierarchical Links HL, HLNK, HLINK Point-in-Time PIT, PT Business Hub BH, BHUB Business Satellite BS, BSAT, BST View Dimension VDIM, VD Fact FCT, FACT, F Report Collection RPT, RC
+Sequence ID Date Stamps Load Date Time Stamps Occurrence Numbers Sub Sequence Hash Keys L, LINK, LNK STG SAL, SALNK, SLNK B, BRDG, BRG BL, BLNK, BLINK V VF, VFCT D, DIM SQN, SEQ DS, DT LDTS, LDDTS, LDTM OCC, OCNUM, ONUM SSQN, SSQ, SUBSQN, HK, HashKey, HKEY Entity Type Prefix or Suffix Hub H, HUB, HB Satellite S, SAT
+Hierarchical Links HL, HLNK, HLINK Point-in-Time PIT, PT Business Hub BH, BHUB Business Satellite BS, BSAT, BST View Dimension VDIM, VD Fact FCT, FACT, F
+Report Collection RPT, RC

 ## Data Vault System Columns